At 15 I stopped going to school. I was a troublemaker in school and constantly at the edge of repeating the class due to horrible grades.

 My only alternative was to join a special school made for the so called “trouble maker kids”.
 The school seemed promising with the hope to find a job after just a year or two — At least that’s what I thought.

 After about 4 weeks at this school I just stopped going, it was horrible and I felt like a criminal for just being there.
-I mean, I thought I was a trouble maker, but this school was a whole different level of teenagers.
+I mean, I thought I was a trouble maker, but this school was a whole different level of teenagers I could not identify with.
 The teacher told me that if I drop out now, I will never be able to make it and won’t find a job in the future.
-Of course I said fuck that, and dropped out.
+Staying true (or dumb) to myself, I said fuck that, and dropped out.

 At the time I had a high interest in everything technical, I loved taking computers or other devices apart or repairing them.
 This mainly came from my passion for playing computer games such as Half Life, Counterstrike or Warcraft.